matloff/fastStat/README.md

 weights being smooth functions of the distance to t.
 A smooth curve results.

 But what does "close" mean?
-Just like histograms have a *tuning parameter* (called a *hyperparameter* in machine learning circles) in the form of the bin width, kernel estimators have something called the *bandwidth*.
+Just as histograms have a *tuning parameter* (called a *hyperparameter* in machine learning circles) in the form of the bin width, kernel estimators have something called the *bandwidth*.
 Let's not go into the formula here, but the point is that